Last Revised: April 22, 2020.

 2. Your Rights and Subject Access Requests

-You have rights under the Data Protection Acts 1988 and 2003, and, from 25 May 2018, the General Data Protection Regulation (2016/679) ("Data Protection Legislation").
+You have rights under the General Data Protection Regulation (2016/679) or GDPR ("Data Protection Legislation").
 As an EU resident, you have the right to obtain confirmation from us as to whether or not your personal data is being processed, to request a copy of your information, request that your personal data is updated, corrected or that any inaccuracies in your personal data are deleted.
 You may withdraw your consent to our processing of your personal data at any time.
-You can access, correct or delete certain personal data and update your privacy preferences by sending an email to email@example.com or by writing to us at 1 Castle Street, 3rd Floor, Dublin 2, D02 XD82, Ireland.
+You can access, correct or delete certain personal data and update your privacy preferences by sending an email to email@example.com, firstname.lastname@example.org or by writing to us at 1 Castle Street, 3rd Floor, Dublin 2, D02 XD82, Ireland.

 Despite this, we retain the right to collect, process and maintain information provided by and collected about you, and disclose this information to the extent required to comply with our reasonable business and legal obligations.